vegaprotocol/specs/protocol/0067-KEYS-key_management.md

 ##Future Features
 An alarm should be raised if
-- a validator frequently double-signs (this is likely not malicious behehaviour of that validator, but a misconfiguratio or a leaked key; in either case, it is something the validator needs to fix
+- a validator frequently double-signs (this is likely not malicious behehaviour of that validator, but a misconfiguration or a leaked key; in either case, it is something the validator needs to fix
 - several validators double sign on the same block (especially on the same values).
 This is either a systemic bug, or a cross-validator attack (though of little use to the